Are locally produced solar modules the future? | DW | 19.07.2021

 Up until now, most solar panels have come from China.
-But shipping costs are making local module factories increasingly lucrative, even in Germany.
+But shipping costs are making domestic production increasingly lucrative, even in Germany.
 Is this the start of a global trend?

-"In the front of the factory we start with a normal pane of glass, and out the back comes the finished module," says Sarah Neubert.

-Wearing blue rubber gloves to keep off the dust, she runs her fingers over the solar glass and checks the film at the first stage of the fully automated production chain.
+Wearing blue rubber gloves to keep off the dust, Sarah Neubert runs her fingers over the solar glass and checks the film at the first stage of the fully automated production chain.

 Production at this factory is computer-controlled.
-Sarah Neubert oversees the process, her colleague programs the system
+But skilled workers are still needed to oversee the process

+"In the front of the factory, we start with a normal pane of glass, and out the back comes the finished module," Neubert says.

-At the end of the production line, each module is checked with a flashtest: Is the voltage correct?
-If not, Neubert, her shift supervisor and the computer experts search for the error as a team.
+At the end of the production line, each module is checked with a flash test: If the voltage is incorrect, Neubert, her shift supervisor and the computer experts search for the error as a team.

 "A lot of it is automated.
-But we can't do completely without people here," says Neubert.
+But we can't do completely without people here," Neubert says.

 Extremely powerful high-performance solar modules have been manufactured in Freiberg since June using heterojunction SmartWire technology.
 These modules produce roughly 20% more electricity per square meter than standard modules.

+This more-efficient production technology also requires fewer resources and fewer steps in the manufacturing process.

-"This is a technological shift.
-We can compare this to the transition from 4G to 5G in mobile communications," Gunter Erfurt, chairman CEO of Meyer Burger, explains.
+"This is a technological shift," says Gunter Erfurt, CEO of Meyer Burger.

+"The solar industry has always interested me, which is why back then I did my apprenticeship here with Solarworld," she says.

+But the German manufacturer Solarworld lost the price war against Chinese competitors and went bankrupt in 2018, leaving the factory building in Freiberg empty until Meyer Burger's new production moved in.

-Production in Freiberg started out with a capacity of 0.4 gigawatts (GW) of solar modules per year, and this is expected to increase more than tenfold in the next few years.
+Production here started with with a capacity of 0.4 gigawatts (GW) of solar modules per year, and this is expected to increase tenfold in the next few years.
+By 2026, the company plans to sell some 5 GW of modules annually in Germany, Europe and the US .

-Complex, high-tech machines do their part at this Meyer Burger solar cell factory in Bitterfeld-Wolfen near Leipzig

-Starting in 2026, the company plans to sell modules with a total capacity of 5 GW annually.
-That is about as many solar modules installed across Germany last year.
-The company has plans to sell to the German, European and US markets.
+That is about as many solar modules as were installed across all of Germany last year.

 As production grows, so does the need for labor.
-Even though machines do most of the work in the module factory, Neubert and another 200 colleagues work around the clock.
-Another 150 are employed in the solar cell factory.
+So far, some 200 colleagues work around the clock in the module plant, another 150 in the solar cell factory.

 By 2026, the company expects to have around 3,500 full-time jobs in total.